-Let's dissect three reasons why Sarah and George got the promotion and you were left behind.
-Be completely honest as you examine the reasons why the other guy (or gal) got the promotion:
+Let's dissect three reasons why Sarah and George got the promotion and you were left behind—why you're ultimately not getting a raise.
+Be completely honest as you examine the reasons why the other guy (or gal) got the promotion.

 1. They Proved Their Future Value To The Company Better Than You

-Your current value to the company is important and your results demonstrate that but you need to show your future value to the company.
+Your current value to the company is important and your results demonstrate that, but you need to show your future value to the company as well.

 You need to showcase clearly that you are a great investment for the future of your organization.
 You do this through clear communication, positioning, and speaking with a vision and how you would play a role in fulfilling that vision.

 2. They Communicated More Benefits And Fewer Risks To The Boss